mesonbuild/meson/README.md

 [PyPi](https://pypi.python.org/pypi/meson), so it can be installed with `pip3 install meson` (this does not require a source checkout, pip will download the package automatically).
-The exact command to type to install with pip can vary between systems, be sure to use the Python 3 version of pip.
+The exact command to type to install with Pip can vary between systems, be sure to use the Python 3 version of Pip.

 #### Running

 Meson requires that you have a source directory and a build directory and that these two are different.
-In your source root must exist a file called 'meson.build'.
-To generate the build system run this command:
+In your source root must exist a file called `meson.build`.
+To generate the build system run this
+command:

 `meson <source directory> <build directory>`